mattpe/wbma/docs/w2-services.md

 1. Create new app with Angular CLI
 2. Create new folder 'services' to 'app'-folder
 3. Create new service 'media' to services folder ```ng g s services/media```
-4. In the service create a method 'getAllMedia' which fetches all media files from the media API and returns the data as JSON
+4. In the service create a method 'getAllMedia' which fetches all media files from the media API and returns the data as Observable
     * example:
     ```javascript
     ...